 With locations in City Heights and San Marcos, The Tobacco Research Lab of San Diego is funded by grants from the National Institutes of Health, Tobacco Related Disease Research Program, American Cancer Society, California Tobacco Control Program, and American Legacy Foundation.
 Current projects engage accomplished faculty at numerous institutions, including Brown University, UC Davis, UC San Diego, University of Kansas School of Medicine, and San Diego State University.

-Dr. Kim Pulvers is a clinical health psychologist and Associate Professor at California State University San Marcos.
+The Tobacco Research Lab of San Diego is led by Dr. Kim Pulvers, a clinical health psychologist and Professor of Psychology at California State University San Marcos.
 Dr. Pulvers received her Ph.D. in Clinical Health Psychology and Master of Public Health from the University of Kansas, and completed her postdoctoral fellowship at the University of California, San Diego.
-Dr. Pulvers' research focuses on stress and health.
-Her areas of interest include health disparities; nicotine and tobacco use and other addictive behaviors; mental health; and positive psychology.

-If you are interested in joining the Pulvers Lab, please see the Prospective Students tab.
+STUDENTS: If you are interested in joining The Tobacco Research Lab of San Diego, please see the Prospective Students tab.